napari/napari/README.md

 Check out the scripts in the `examples` folder to see some of the functionality we're developing!

-For example, you can add multiple images in different layers and adjust them like this:
+For example, you can add multiple images in different layers and adjust them

 ```python
 from skimage import data